Old Second Bancorp (NASDAQ:OSBC) vs. Franklin Financial Services (OTCMKTS:FRAF) Head-To-Head Survey

 Analyst Ratings

-This is a breakdown of current ratings for Old Second Bancorp and Franklin Financial Services, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Old Second Bancorp and Franklin Financial Services, as reported by MarketBeat.com.

 |Sell Ratings